-Create a short video about science in your world, in the field or lab, or in your future for a chance to win $2,000!
-We’re accepting submissions for the 2023 contest from January 20 to April 16, 2023.
+We asked teens to create a short video about science in your world, in the field or lab, or in your future for a chance to win $2,000!
+This year’s contest has ended.
+Check back for details about next year’s contest!

-EOTF teen video contest winners and honorary mentions visited the NIH campus for a day of learning, inspiration, and networking.
+EOTF teen video contest winners and honorable mentions visited the NIH campus for a day of learning, inspiration, and networking.

 Over the past 2 years, NEI has received over 100 video submissions from teens across the United States showcasing their passion for science.